Appointment New Patient Appointment or 214-645-8300

 • Neurological examination: A thorough evaluation of muscle strength, coordination, and other functions of the nervous system

-• Laboratory tests: Tests of the blood and urine that look for signs of metabolic issues, thyroid disease, or other problems
+• Laboratory tests: Blood work and urinalysis that look for signs of metabolic issues, thyroid disease, or other problems

 • Performance tests: Activities to measure the tremor itself, such as writing or drawing a spiral

-To rule out other causes of the symptoms, we might recommend stopping excessive alcohol consumption, avoiding caffeine, or avoiding or decreasing certain medications.
+To rule out other causes of the symptoms, we might recommend stopping excessive alcohol consumption, avoiding caffeine, and/or discontinuing or decreasing certain medications.

-In certain situations, we might order an imaging test called a dopamine transporter scan (DaTscan) to help us determine if a patient has Parkinson's disease instead of essential tremor.
+In some situations, we might order an imaging test called a dopamine transporter scan (DaTscan) to help us determine if a patient has Parkinson’s disease instead of essential tremor.

 Some patients manage their tremor without treatment.

-When a patient seeks treatment, we typically prescribe medications, such as:
+When a patient seeks treatment, we often prescribe medications, such as:

 • Beta blockers: These medications, typically used to treat high blood pressure, can reduce tremors in some people.